Tired of teaching? Here are some ESL teaching related careers

 Study abroad advisors help students find and apply for study abroad programs.
 This can include advising on program options, language requirements, and cultural considerations.

-English Language Testing and Assessment Specialist:
+English Language Testing and Assessment Specialist

 Testing and assessment specialists develop and administer English language proficiency tests such as TOEFL, IELTS, and TOEIC.
 This career requires a strong understanding of English language assessment and evaluation.

-English Language Learner (ELL) Advocate:
+English Language Learner (ELL) Advocate

 ELL advocates work to ensure that English language learners have access to quality education and support services.
-This is a directly related career to teaching with all the same skill sets.
+This is a related career to teaching with all the same skill sets.
 This can involve working with schools, government agencies, and community organizations to develop policies and programs that support ELL students.

 Marketing Professional